 Children born in wedlock after Jan.
 1, 1975, acquired German citizenship if one of the parents was a German citizen at the time of their birth.

 Children born in wedlock between April 1, 1953 and Dec.
 31, 1974 to a German mother and a non-German father did not become German citizens by birth.
 However, during the years 1975, 1976 and 1977, their parents could claim German citizenship for them.
-The deadline for this procedure irrevocably ended on Dec.
+The deadline for this procedure originally ended on Dec.
 31, 1977.
+Since August 20th, 2021, children or their offspring can obtain German citizenship on the grounds of declaration.
+This possiblity will be available for the next 10 years.
+Please check here for further details.

 German citizenship by being born out of wedlock